monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 ## Life & Grounding

 - Playing *Spiritfarer*.
-It’s steady, gentle, and hitting the right rhythm.
+It's steady, gentle, and hitting the right rhythm.
 - Mid-day Monday is a lovely time for grocery shopping.
 It's nice to feel free of the corporate schedule.

 ---